szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Log plugin usage to console``: Enables logging of plugin usage to console.

 * ``Log DALL-E usage to console``: Enables logging of DALL-E usage to console.

+* ``Log attachments usage to console``: Enables logging of attachments usage to console.

+* ``Log Agents usage to console``: Enables logging of Agents usage to console.

 * ``Log LlamaIndex usage to console``: Enables logging of LlamaIndex usage to console.